yrangana/self-host-n8n-on-gcr/README.md

 ```

 ## Step 6: Create a Service Account for Cloud Run ##

+Creating a dedicated service account with minimal permissions follows the principle of least privilege (PoLP) - a security best practice that reduces your attack surface.
+The service account needs specific access to Secret Manager to read your secrets and to Cloud SQL to establish database connections, but doesn't require broader project permissions."

 Create and configure a service account for your n8n service: